It’s possible to divide welfare benefits into two categories:

 - Students with disabilities (If you qualify for a disability premium or severe disability premium, if you have been incapable of work for 28 weeks or if you get DSA because of deafness)

-- Couples who are both full-time students with dependant children
+- Couples who are both full-time students with dependent children

 - Students of pension age

-If you are eligible under one of these qualifying categories you may be able to claim Child Tax Credits, Income Support, Jobseekers Allowance, Housing Benefit and Council Tax Benefit, although entitlement may change during the academic year.
-Working Tax Credit may also be available to a student (or partner) with dependant children if in paid work for at least 16 hours a week.
+If you are eligible under one of these qualifying categories you may be able to claim Child Tax Credits, Income Support, Jobseekers Allowance, Housing Benefit and Council Tax Benefit or Universal Credit, although entitlement may change during the academic year.
+Working Tax Credit may also be available to a student (or partner) with dependent children if in paid work for at least 16 hours a week.
 Couples with dependent children have to be in paid work of 16 hours each totalling a minimum of 24 hours per week.

-If you are eligible for means tested benefits under one of the qualifying categories above and you are an undergraduate student, make sure you receive the Special Support Grant and not the Maintenance Grant or Assembly Learning Grant from your LA.
-The Special Support Grant is completely disregarded for means tested benefit purposes but the Maintenance Grant and the Assembly Learning Grant is taken into account in full as income.
+If you are eligible for means tested benefits under one of the qualifying categories above and you are an undergraduate student, make sure you receive the Special Support Grant/Loan and not the Welsh Government Learning Grant from your student finance organisation.

 If you are claiming means-tested benefit before you start your course you must inform the office that pays your benefit that you are a student and declare your student income.
 Failing to do so could mean that you will be overpaid benefits, which they will recover from you during your time at university.
 Living on a student income is difficult enough without having to repay benefit overpayments.